Keyboard shortcuts

 • cargo xtask run boots the kernel in QEMU end-to-end

-Phase 1 — Kernel basics
+Phase 1 — Kernel basics (Complete)

-Goal: A kernel that can manage memory and schedule tasks.
+Goal: A kernel that can manage memory and schedule tasks. x86_64 only — aarch64 is deferred to Phase 7.

 Deliverables: